 Letter from the State or Tribal Environmental Authority (not included in the three-page limit)

-For an applicant other than a state or tribal environmental authority, attach a current letter from the appropriate state or tribal environmental authority (or equivalent state or tribal regulatory oversight authority) acknowledging that the applicant plans to conduct assessment and cleanup activities and is planning to apply for FY23 federal Brownfields Grant funds.
+For an applicant other than a state or Tribal environmental authority, attach a current letter from the appropriate state or Tribal environmental authority (or equivalent state or Tribal regulatory oversight authority) acknowledging that the applicant plans to conduct assessment and cleanup activities and is planning to apply for FY24 federal Brownfields Grant funds.
 Letters regarding applications from prior years are not acceptable.

-If you are applying for multiple types of grants, you need to receive only one letter from your state or tribal environmental authority acknowledging the relevant grant activities.
+If you are applying for multiple types of grants, you need to receive only one letter from your state or Tribal environmental authority acknowledging the relevant grant activities.
 However, you must provide a copy of this letter, as an attachment, with each of your applications.
 Please note that general correspondence and documents evidencing state involvement with the project (i.e., state enforcement orders or state notice letters) are not acceptable.
-Coordinate early with your state or tribal environmental authority in order to allow adequate time for you to obtain the acknowledgment letter and include it in your application.
+Coordinate early with your state or Tribal environmental authority in order to allow adequate time for you to obtain the acknowledgment letter and include it in your application.

 Releasing Copies of Applications